Other posters will have Nehru's image, unnecessary controversy over issue: ICHR official | Politics

 - India

-Facing flak from opposition parties for excluding Jawaharlal Nehru from a poster celebrating the 75th year of independence, the Indian Council of Historical Research (ICHR) said the controversy over the issue is ''unnecessary'' as other posters being released in the coming days will feature Nehru.
+Facing flak from opposition parties for excluding Jawaharlal Nehru's image from a poster celebrating the 75th year of independence, the Indian Council of Historical Research (ICHR) said the controversy over the issue is ''unnecessary'' as other posters being released in the coming days will feature the first prime minister.

 ''We are not trying to undermine anyone's role in the movement,'' a top ICHR official said, dismissing criticism on the issue, and added the poster was one of the many released as part of the Azadi ka Amrit Mahotsav celebrations.